 He has worked for long periods in England and is currently on the threshold of an exciting career with commissions from several top international ensembles.
 Listening to the seven-movement Songs of Empty Landscapes (2020) for saxophone and piano quartet, it’s not hard to see why.

 That the source of inspiration is Bruce Percy’s minimalist stripped-down nature photographs, not infrequently with wintry and icy subjects, is also not surprising.
-In fact, it is no more surprising than the spontaneous association that arises on first contact with Järventausta’s tonally delicate synthesis of modernist expressive means and a neo-narrow aesthetic is Hans Abrahamsen’s cult piece Schnee. (translated from Swedish)
+In fact, it is no more surprising than the spontaneous association that arises on first contact with Järventausta’s tonally delicate synthesis of modernist expressive means and a neo-narrow aesthetic is Hans Abrahamsen’s cult piece Schnee.

 In similar vein, Joel Järventausta’s Songs of Empty Landscapes (2020) transforms visual ideas into various aural guises, with vivid imagination.
 Scored for saxophone, violin, viola, cello and piano, and cast in seven short movements, the fifteen-minute piece evokes exquisite sounding pictures, to a riveting effect.